avantifellows/plio-backend/docs/DEPLOYMENT.md

 ### Continuous Delivery process

-An overview of how continuous delivery cycle works in Plio with GitHub action and Amazon ECR & ECS.
+An overview of how the continuous delivery cycle works in Plio with GitHub action and Amazon ECR & ECS.

 ![Overview of Continuous Delivery process](images/aws-gh-cd.png)